strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deploy-production.md

 [![production plan assets view showing "on track" and all selected for upgrade](UDRimages/UDR-prod-assets-ontrack-setupgrade.png)](UDRimages/UDR-prod-assets-ontrack-setupgrade.png)

 Similarly, you can select **Undetermined** to view assets that could not be classified.
 These generally are assets that do not have enough coverage for us to perform an analysis of the risk or health status.
 You might consider adding additional devices with these assets to the pilot or ask pilot users to try these assets to improve the coverage.

+### Office macros

+For Office macros, what is presented is not the actual macro-enabled files but, instead, advisories related to those files.

+{Insert Sign-off view for Macros}

+You can explore further by clicking any specific advisory to see additional details, for example, the relevant list of devices affected.
+You can also export this list for later use, such as to run the Readiness Toolkit on this subgroup for still more detail about reported issues like the names of the files for which the advisories were raised.

 {SCREENSHOTS/STEPS FROM RITU}